 3 cloves garlic, minced

-1 teaspoon dried oregano or 2 teaspoons fresh oregano
+1 teaspoon dried oregano or 2 teaspoons fresh

 1 (14.5 oz.) can no-salt-added diced tomatoes